Diversify Your Portfolio Through 3 Massive Types of Shopping Centers

 Key Attributes:

-Power centers are named for their ability to assemble major retailers in one location.
+Power centers are named for their ability to bring major retailers together in one location.
 This creates a powerful draw for consumers.
-Stores like TJ Maxx and Kohl's occupy 20,000 to 30,000 square feet and offer products at competitive prices.
+Stores such as TJ Maxx and Kohl's occupy 20,000 to 30,000 square feet and offer products at competitive prices.
 These stores serve as the center's primary consumer attractions.

-TJ Maxx, Best Buy, Kohl's, and other “junior box stores” anchor these centers and serve as their primary consumer attractions.
-Power centers occupy anywhere from 20,000 to 30,000 square feet and offer a treasure trove of products at competitive prices.
+TJ Maxx, Best Buy, Kohl's, and other “junior box stores” anchor these centers and serve as their primary draw.
+Power centers range from 20,000 to 30,000 square feet and offer a treasure trove of products at competitive prices.

 Why This Matters to Investors: Power centers, while featuring large-name tenants like enclosed malls, serve a different need in their community.

-The open structure serves shoppers who desire quick access to big retailers or department stores without going through an enclosed mall.
-If you invest in a power center, ensure the area has a large parking capacity and several anchor stores, including grocery and retail options.
-These factors often determine whether a power center will succeed or fail.
+The open structure serves shoppers who want quick access to major retailers or department stores without going through an enclosed mall.
+If you invest in a power center, ensure the area has ample parking and several anchor stores, including grocery and retail options.
+These factors often determine whether a power center succeeds or fails.

 3. Neighborhood Centers: Community-Focused Retail Hubs